Should you memorize a seed phrase?

 What’s in a seed?

 Seed phrases, usually represented in a list of up to 24 words, help you stay resilient in the face of security threats.
-For instance, if a hardware wallet is missing or compromised, you can use your seed phrase to restore access to your bitcoin on a new hardware wallet.
+For instance, if a hardware wallet is missing or compromised, you can use your seed phrase to restore access to your crypto on a new hardware wallet.
 This portability is a must-have, so today’s major wallet manufacturers typically provide instructions on how to document your seed phrase and restore a wallet with it.

 Seed storage: Harder than it looks

 For all their usefulness, seed phrases have their drawbacks.
-Anyone who obtains access to your seed phrase, even for a split-second, can use that information to steal your bitcoin.
+Anyone who obtains access to your seed phrase, even for a split-second, can use that information to steal your assets.
 If the phrase is written down on a small slip of paper, a hacker can take a quick photo with their phone, leave the paper where it is, and you would never know until your funds are gone.

-To make matters more complicated, various entities often recommend that Bitcoiners store their seed phrases offline in no less than three places.
+To make matters more complicated, various entities often recommend that investors store their seed phrases offline in no less than three places.
 While backup redundancy is a good security practice, it comes with substantial risk since it’s hard to guarantee complete security across multiple locations at once.
 The nature of a seed phrase makes keeping it safe a highly nuanced dilemma.

 Mind over matter?

-Sometimes, Bitcoiners take the drastic step of memorizing their seed phrase and destroying all backups.
+Sometimes, investors take the drastic step of memorizing their seed phrase and destroying all backups.
 The idea is that if no copies exist, a seed phrase is free from security threats.
 Proponents of this approach like that it maximizes control and flexibility.

 Memory: All or nothing

 While memorization is a powerful security tool, it introduces a single point of failure: you.
-Once you’ve committed your seed phrase totally to memory, your Bitcoin security is highly centralized.
+Once you’ve committed your seed phrase totally to memory, your security is highly centralized.

 Watch out for yourself